 If you accidentally removed a Library you needed, you can recover it from Recycle Bin as described in the Work with files and folders in Windows article.
 Or you can undo the action with a simple keyboard shortcut - CTRL+Z.

-In case you deleted one or more default Libraries and you cannot use Recycle Bin for some reason, right-click the Libraries item in Windows Explorer Navigation Pane.
+In case you deleted one or more default Libraries and you cannot use Recycle Bin for some reason, right-click the Libraries item in Windows/File Explorer's Navigation Pane.
 Click Restore default libraries.